Digital Marketing vs Traditional Marketing (10/30/2019)

 If you’re impatient, I would start with social media like Facebook ads.
 If you’re a little more patient, if you’ve got some of the marketing that’s happening, you want to start dabbling with some digital marketing, I would say SEO is the best place to go after,

-If you have any more questions about digital marketing take a look at our services pages, we’d love to help!
+If you have any more questions about digital marketing take a look at what we do, we’d love to help!